-Written English is full of silent, dead letters – the k of knee, the b of thumb or the h of stomach.
-Spoken English is haunted by different ghosts – consonants the singer chooses to shape but not to sound.
+Written English is full of silent, dead letters: the k of knee, the b of thumb or the h of stomach.
+When it’s sung, English is haunted by different ghosts – consonants the singer chooses to shape but not to sound.
 Ghost sounds.

-If you’ve never thought about the ghosts of English, try this: watch Adele singing Skyfall.
-We all know that the word Skyfall ends with an ll but, when Adele sings it, what sound do you actually hear?
+Adele sings a full fright of ghosts into Skyfall.
+We all know that the word Skyfall ends with an ll but, when Adele sings the word, what sound do you actually hear?
 An ll, or something slightly different?
 Is the sound exactly the same every single time she sings the word?
 Why does she sing the sound as she does?

 I can’t always hear the ll sound when Adele sings the word skyfall, but I can always hear its ghost.

 What’s a ghost?
 Ghosts are the whispers and shadows of letters, usually consonants, usually d or t, usually at the end of words.
-The sounds that you can’t quite hear, though you know they’re there.
+The sounds you can’t quite hear, though you know they’re there.
 Letters that a native English speaking singer will have in their mind and will shape carefully with their mouth, but will often leave mute or unspoken.
 Horribly easy for a non-native speaker to miss, especially if you’re learning songs by ear and not checking the lyrics.
 Be careful.
 Without its ghosts, any song in English will lose its meaning and lose its resonance.
 With its ghosts well managed, any song in English gains emotional depth.

 Back to Skyfall.
 True, I know the name of the song is Skyfall, so I’m expecting a double ll at the end of the word.
 I know that Adele’s singing in English.
 I know that Skyfor and Skyfaw aren’t English words, even though those sounds are all I can actually hear.
 But there’s more to it than that.
 I can sense the ghost of the ll.
 I can hear that Adele has put her mouth in the right position to pronounce the ll at the end.
 The shape of her mouth affects the ‘shape’ of the breath that escapes her mouth and that affects the sound she makes.
 It’s subtle but crucial.

-When Adele sings Skyfall, she’s ghosting the end of the word.
+When Adele sings the word Skyfall, she’s ghosting the end.
 The whole word is in her mind, and that’s important.
-She hasn’t pronounced the ll loudly, but her tongue has ended up quietly and neatly behind her top front teeth, ready to begin the next word of the song.
-She neatly completes the word by making the shape of the ll.
+She doesn’t pronounce the ll loudly, but she positions her tongue quietly and neatly behind her top front teeth, ready to begin the next word of the song.
+She completes the word by making the shape of the ll.

 Try it for yourself: say the word Skyfall, pronouncing the ll.
 Where is your tongue at the end of the word ?
 Behind your top front teeth?
 Now say it again and notice the shape that your lips make at the end of the word.
 Relaxed and partially closed?
 Perfect.